grammyjs/website/site/docs/hosting/heroku.md

 Good!
 We have now finished coding our main files.
-But before we go to the deployment steps, we can optimise our bot a little bit.
+But before we go to the deployment steps, we can optimize our bot a little bit.
 As usual, this is optional.

-::: tip ⚡ Optimisation (optional)
+::: tip ⚡ Optimization (optional)
 Every time your server starts up, grammY will request [information about the bot](https://core.telegram.org/bots/api#getme) from Telegram in order to provide it on the [context object](/guide/context.md) under `ctx.me`.
 We can set the [bot information](https://doc.deno.land/https/deno.land/x/grammy/mod.ts#BotConfig) to prevent excessive `getMe` calls.